rich-context-competition/rich-context-book-2019/12-dataset-mention-extraction-using-bilstmcrf-syracuse/main.md

 -------------------

 Similar to the bag of words assumption, we can consider a token is composed by a bag of characters.
-In this layer, we convert each token as a sequence of characters, then feed the sequence into a bidirectional LSTM network to get a fixed length representation of the token.
+In this layer, we convert each token to a sequence of characters, then feed the sequence into a bidirectional LSTM network to get a fixed length representation of the token.
 After learning the bidirectional LSTM network, we can solve the